An Ising model having permutation spin motivated by a permutation complexity measure: The 1D permaspin model without external field

 \section{The 1D permaspin model without external field}

-Let $G$ be the closed path graph with vertices $V(G)=\{v_1,\ldots,v_n\}$, edges $E(G) = \{ (v_i,v_{i+1}) ~:~ 1 \leq i \leq n\}$, and the convention $v_{n+1}:=v_1$.
-We will sometimes refer to this closed path graph as a ring.
+In this section we consider the 1D permaspin model without external field.
+There are two distinct cases to consider: the path graph and the cycle graph.
+The path graph is the graph with vertex set $V(G)=\{v_1,\ldots,v_n\}$ and edge set $E(G) = \{ (v_i,v_{i+1}) ~:~ 1 \leq i <n\}$.
+The cycle graph is the path graph with vertex $v_n$ joined to $v_1$.
 The partition function for this 1D model is easily calculated since the partition function can be written as a deformation of the generating function for the $\stat$ statistic.